tkem/mopidy-internetarchive/docs/intro.rst

 Library Card`_ - you can access your `Archive Bookmarks`_ from Mopidy.
 To do so, you need to add your Internet Archive user name to Mopidy's configuration as :confval:`internetarchive/username`.
-Your bookmarks will then appear as individual Mopidy *playlists*.
+Your bookmarks will then appear in the top-level browse directory as *Archive Bookmarks*.

 .. note::